 2. Disable Pop-ups and Redirects in Chrome Settings

 Sometimes, website owner shows ads in a pop-up window.
-Similar to ads blocking you can also block pop-ups and redirects.
+Similar to blocking display advertisements on the content, you can also block pop-ups and redirects in Chrome

 3. Block Ads on Specific Site

 The above options will block ads and pop-ups on all the sites.
 However you can choose to block or allow ads on specific site.
-We also recommend doing this instead of blocking ads completely.
+We also recommend doing this instead of blocking ads completely in all websites as that will affect the earnings of legitimate publishers also.

 4. Block Ads with AdBlock Extension